 The Merrell Moab 2 Ventilator Mid received mixed scores across our review.
 While low-performing in metrics such as water resistance and durability, which we placed less weight on, it did quite well and competed against more popular boots when it came to comfort and weight, metrics that received higher weight percentages.
 Overall, this competitor was the lowest scoring boot in our review, mostly due to its lack of waterproof lining.
 Does that make it a model that you should overlook and avoid?
 Absolutely not.
 This is an exceptional hiking boot for the casual day hiker and light backpacker who spends most of their time in warm climates where breathability is required, and waterproofness is not necessary.

-Using a Vibram rubber sole called TC5+, a multi-sport compound, the Moab 2 has the lowest profile sole in our review; eschewing heavy lugs common to boots like the Asolo Power Matic or La Sportiva Trango TRK, this model has a smoother lug pattern.
+Using a Vibram rubber sole called TC5+, a multi-sport compound, the Moab 2 has the lowest profile sole in our review; eschewing heavy lugs common to heavy-duty boots, this model has a smoother lug pattern.
 This makes the boot more capable on the sand and slick rock trails common to hikes in the desert Southwest, and less effective at hiking in variable terrain including mud, snow, and scree.